Could touchless computers be used at Great Ormond Street Hospital?

 1 Apr 2022, 2:30 p.m.

-A group of researchers investigate touch-free computer technologies with the Data Research, Innovation and Virtual Environments (DRIVE) unit at Great Ormond Street Hospital for Children (GOSH).
+A group of researchers investigate touch-free computer technologies with the Digital Research, Innovation and Virtual Environments (DRIVE) unit at Great Ormond Street Hospital for Children (GOSH).

 Why are touchless computers needed in hospitals?